Art

 A Level: Fine Art

 The OCR A Level Course encourages students to develop skills and ideas to a mature level, building on GCSE experiences.
-Allocated studio space enables students to develop their work through sustained and skilful recording, experimentation and research.
+Allocated studio space enables students to develop their work through sustained and skillful recording, experimentation and research.